Smona/thepoliticalrev.org/README.md

 Forty by HTML5 UP
 html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the [CCA 3.0 license](html5up.net/license)